 - Throughout loose soil

-What can we do that won’t cause the colony to bud?
-Using non-repellent products is key to getting rid of sugar ants in your home.
-When used properly, these products are not detectable by sugar ants or any other type of ant and will not cause budding.
-Once the application has been made, the ants will continue about their daily business completely unaware of the treatment.
+If you’re serious about getting rid of sugar ants, non-repellent products are your best friend.
+When used properly, these products are undetectable by ants and will not cause budding.
+After you apply the treatment, the ants will continue their daily business, completely unaware of the treatment.

-Now that we know what kind of products to use, where can we get them?
 Finding and purchasing ant bait is relatively easy.
-Any of your big box stores like Lowes, Home Depot, and McLendon’s will have a few options for you to choose from.
-Remember—stay away from the repellent products that you will see on the shelf!
+Any of your big box stores like Lowe’s, Home Depot, and McLendon’s will have a few options for you to choose from.
+Stick with high-quality bait stations and avoid anything labeled as a repellent.